The Legend of Zelda: A Link Between Worlds: Gameplay

 As with many previous The Legend of Zelda games, solving puzzles and clearing dungeons is a fundamental part of gameplay.
-Progression through A Link Between Worlds is more open-ended than previous titles, with the possibility of tackling many of the game's dungeons in any order.
+Progression through A Link Between Worlds is more open-ended than previous titles, with the possibility of tackling many of the dungeons in any order.
 Certain dungeon obstacles will require the use of the rented or purchased items.
 Towards the end of each dungeon, Link will encounter a boss that must be defeated.
 A unique mechanic is Link's ability to merge onto walls and move horizontally along them.
-Link is presented as a mural when he is merged on a wall, and the game's perspective shifts to a side view to follow Link around corners.
+Link is presented as a mural when he is merged on a wall, and the perspective shifts to a side view to follow Link around corners.
 While merged to a wall, Link's energy gauge will deplete.
 The mechanic can be used to traverse the environment, solve puzzles, avoid hazards, reach previously inaccessible areas, and travel between Hyrule and Lorule via fissures that connect the two kingdoms.

 The game uses the 3DS's Play Coin and StreetPass systems.
 Play Coins can be used to request a tip from Hint Ghosts that are located at points of interest.
 If another system that has played the game is passed by via StreetPass, a shadow version of their Link will appear somewhere on the field.
 Players can fight against these Links, which are AI-controlled opponents based on their game's data.
 Winning against Shadow Link earns a rupee bounty based on their difficulty, and achievements can be earned for fulfilling certain conditions.
-A more challenging "Hero Mode" is unlocked upon completing the main adventure, wherein the player takes four times the damage and no hearts spawn from defeated enemies.
+A more challenging "Hero Mode" is unlocked upon completing the main adventure, wherein the player takes four times the damage.

 Synopsis

 Setting

 The Legend of Zelda: A Link Between Worlds takes place in a fictional fantasy setting.
-Within the series's chronology, A Link Between Worlds falls in the "Defeated Hero" timeline, taking place some time after the events of A Link to the Past and falling between the Oracle games and the original The Legend of Zelda.
+Within the series's chronology, A Link Between Worlds falls in the "Downfall" timeline, taking place some time after the events of A Link to the Past and falling between the Oracle games and the original The Legend of Zelda.
 The game is set in Hyrule, a location used in many past Zelda games, and Lorule, a new kingdom that acts as Hyrule's dark twin.
 An ancient Hyrulean legend tells of the events prior to A Link Between Worlds.
 Ganon sought to dominate the kingdom using the power of the sacred Triforce, but he was defeated by a legendary hero and sealed away by the Seven Sages.
 The Triforce was divided into three pieces to prevent evil from rising again.
 One part stayed with the royal family, one part was returned to Ganon, and the third part took its rightful place in the heart of the hero and his descendants.
 Lorule is a kingdom that once possessed a Triforce, which was destroyed to stop Lorule's people from fighting for its power.
 Without a Triforce, Lorule decayed and became a ruined land.
 In A Link Between Worlds, Princess Zelda rules Hyrule, while her counterpart Hilda rules Lorule.